Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 | Mathfu          | 2.82 ns    | 1.00 ns    | 1.02 ns    | Mathfu          | 1.75 ns   | -          | 0.415 ns  |
 | Mango           | 1.70 ns    | 1.00 ns    | 1.01 ns    | Mango           | 0.495 ns  | -          | 0.410 ns  |

-Default configured GLM wasn't auto-vectorized by MSVC and GCC but Clang managed to do it and thats why its winning the multiply tests on benchmark.
+Default configured GLM wasn't auto-vectorized by MSVC and GCC but Clang managed to do it and that's why it's winning the multiply tests on benchmark.

-GLM SIMD implementation of simd operations is based on often seen implementation that exploits type-punning:
+GLM SIMD implementation of vectorized operations is based on an often seen implementation that exploits type-punning:

 ```c++
 struct vec4 {